The Critical Questions to Ask about Pricing in 2022

 2. What will inflation do to our own costs?
 (And do we need to raise prices in response?)

 Tread carefully here.
-These are reasonable questions and need to be investigated, but a knee jerk response to inflation could be counter productive.
-Before raising prices in response to inflation play this out a few moves and think through the inputs on your customers.
+These are reasonable questions and need to be investigated, but a knee-jerk response to inflation could be counterproductive.
+Before raising prices in response to inflation, play this out a few moves and think through the inputs on your customers.
+Selling value, rather than just products, will be critical in this environment.

 What impact will higher interest rates have on your pricing?

-Central banks are likely to want to cool inflationary expectations and this means two things.
-They will ease up on quantitative easing (i.e. injecting lots of liquidity into the system) and raise interest rates.
+Central banks are likely to want to cool inflationary expectations, which means easing up on quantitative easing and raising interest rates.

 How can you use pricing to increase company value?